 Similar customs were practiced on Christmas Eve in the olden days.
 And there are several stories about a girl of the farm guarding the farm on Christmas Eve while the others attended the evening service.

-One such folklore from Þjóðsögur Jóns Árnasonar - the Compilation of Folklore by Jón Árnason called Jólanóttin - Christmas Eve, tells us about several girls who had lost their mind on Christmas Eve while staying alone at home while the others attended the evening service.
+One such folklore from Þjóðsögur Jóns Árnasonar - the Collection of Folklore by Jón Árnason called Jólanóttin - Christmas Eve, tells us about several girls who had lost their mind on Christmas Eve while staying alone at home while the others attended the evening service.
 Thus nobody wanted to stay behind anymore.

 Árbæjarsafn Museum in Reykjavík